-Our days are filled with ‘must-do’s’, ‘want-to’s’, and ‘like-to’s’.
+We fill our days with must-do’s, want-to’s, and like-to’s.
 These can disrupt our thinking and dis-align our focus.
 It does not just distract our focus from what we really ought to do, but also from our spiritual focus.
 We occupy our minds with so many other things, leaving little or no place for the things of God.
-Sometimes we recognize this and try to get back in line with God.
-But often we don’t even realize we have drifted away from our spiritual focus, simply because our daily tasks are so demanding.
-In either case, it is good to take stock of our spiritual heritage occasionally.
-We do this by asking questions.
-Do we still focus on God, or has He become a side-product in our lives?
-Do our minds wander away from God and concentrate on our daily worldly commitments?
-Or simply said, “Are we setting our minds on the things above or the things of the earth?”
+As a result, we don’t keep our mind on the things above.

-This may seem like a simple question, but it is not.
-Setting our minds on God is not a onetime event, it is a daily commitment.
-We need to remain alert.
-I would say twenty-four hours a day.
+These may look like simple questions, but they are not.
+Setting your mind on God doesn’t come effortlessly, and it is not a onetime event, it is a daily commitment.
+We need to remain alert, twenty-four hours a day.
 Why?
-Because if we don’t do that, our minds will wander off.
+If we don’t do that, our minds will wander off.

-“Set your mind on things above, not on things on the earth.”Colossians 3:2 (NKJV).
+“Set your mind on things above, not on things on the earth.”Colossians 3:2 (NKJV)

 However, the way we use our minds influences the way we feel and perform and can decide on whether our days will be ‘good’ or ‘bad’.
-It is therefore vital to keep our minds in control and aligned with God and His Word.
+It is therefore crucial to keep our minds in control and aligned with God and His Word.

 The topics we think about